bensolucky/Amazon/README.md

 and: https://www.kaggle.com/c/amazon-employee-access-challenge/leaderboard/private

-Also included is an <b>ipython notebook</b> intended as a practical introduction to scitkit learn and the random forest algorithm.
+Also included is an <b>ipython notebook</b> that uses the same data.
+I used this notebook to present a practical introduction to scitkit learn and the random forest algorithm to the Pittsburgh Python User Meetup group.

 About the Data:
 The goal was to predict employee resource access grants from categorical job description data.
 The scoring metric is AUC (area under the ROC curve).
 There are only 9 categorical input feature columns, one of which is completely redundant.
 There are roughly 30,000 training rows and 50,000 test rows.